AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 Terminal Velocity
 ===============================
 As flocs settle in water, they will fall at a speed dictated by the weight of the floc, the buoyancy of the floc, and drag from the water.
-These three forces - the gravitational weight force, the buoyant force, and the drag force - dictate the speed at which a floc falls and are detailed in the following free body diagram.
+These three forces - the gravitational weight force, the buoyant force, and the drag force - dictate the speed at which a floc falls and are detailed in the free body diagram of :numref:`figure_terminal_velocity_FBD`.
 We care about determining the speed at which flocs will fall because knowing this information will help inform our sedimentation reactor design criteria.

 .. _figure_terminal_velocity_FBD: